GJNorman/disPicable-Mpdasmasm/README.md

 ### How to use

-you can either use command line arguments to specificy files/functionality or else have the program present a prompt
+You can either use command line arguments to specificy files/functionality or else have the program present a prompt

 #### Command line arguments